evhub/bbopt/README.md

 BBopt's features include:
 - a universal API for defining your tunable parameters based on the standard library [`random`](https://docs.python.org/3.6/library/random.html) module (so you don't even have to learn anything new!),
 - tons of state-of-the-art black box optimization algorithms such as Gaussian Processes from [`scikit-optimize`](https://scikit-optimize.github.io/) or Tree Structured Parzen Estimation from [`hyperopt`](http://hyperopt.github.io/hyperopt/) for tuning parameters,
-- the ability to switch algorithms (even across different backends!) while retaining all previous trials,
+- the ability to switch algorithms while retaining all previous trials and even [dynamically choose the best algorithm for your use case](#run_meta),
 - multiprocessing-safe data saving to enable running multiple trials in parallel,
 - lots of data visualization methods, including support for everything in [`skopt.plots`](https://scikit-optimize.github.io/plots.m.html),
 - support for optimizing over conditional parameters that only appear during some runs,